Rktim/Image_BG_format/README.md

 ## 📜 License

-This project is licensed under the[LICENSE](LICENSE).
+This project is licensed under the [LICENSE](LICENSE).
 You are free to modify and distribute it as per the terms of the license.

 ---